Legislation Bill Type

 Changing The State's Role In Marriage: These bills would eliminate or reduce the state’s role in licensing or solemnizing marriages.

-These bills that would allow government-funded agencies to deprive children of safe, loving, and happy families in order to facilitate religion-based discrimination against families with LGBT or single parents.
+These bills that would allow government-funded agencies to deprive children of safe, loving, and happy families in order to facilitate religion-based discrimination against families with LGBTQ or single parents.
 Check out our talking points here.

-These bills would allow individuals or businesses to withhold healthcare and health insurance from certain patients (most often LGBT and women patients) or for certain services and products (most often related to reproductive health).
+These bills would allow individuals or businesses to withhold healthcare and health insurance from certain patients (most often LGBTQ and women patients) or for certain services and products (most often related to reproductive health).
 Find out more about this issue on our healthcare page.

 These bills would bar colleges and universities from enforcing nondiscrimination policies that apply to student religious clubs.
 Find out more about this issue on our student groups page.

 These bills would allow government employees or taxpayer-funded entities to discriminate against those they hire or serve, or to withhold certain services (such as reproductive care) even if otherwise required by law.